We discuss the following topics in this blog:

 Essentially, this means there must be an understanding of all three layers – customer layer, delivery layer and network layer inherent within the system.

 In today’s fast-moving, always connected and always on society, companies are forced to seriously consider implementing a digital transformation strategy.
 That being said, the environment for operators, investors and utilities is more challenging than ever and ensuring that the future-proof technology choices and investments are made is essential.

 STL helps CSPs by breaking down these silos between business operations, network operations and Passive Optic Networks (PONs), enabling an automated approach to Service Fulfillment, Assurance and Billing that provides CSPs with a data driven automation.
 Using a single platform to centralise and coordinate actions reduces the risk of human error and allows everyone to move faster — building nextgen experiences for customers.

-Moreover, with the complexities in implementing this ultra-high broadband over Passive Optic Networks (PON), working with a vendor that has an expertise in FTTx technology implementation as well as large experience of business support system (B/OSS) can be invaluable differentiator to service providers implementing e2e FTTx solution.
+Moreover, with the complexities in implementing this ultra-high broadband over Passive Optic Networks (PON), working with a vendor that has expertise in FTTx technology implementation as well as large experience of business support systems (B/OSS) can be an invaluable differentiator to service providers implementing e2e FTTx solution.